NormFrenette/GatsbyBlog/content/blog/Looper/RaspberryPi-manual/index.md

 description: Step-by-step commands in RPi Terminal to install files needed for the Looper pedal.
 mainTag: Software-Installation
 ---
+#### Current Version: Beta - April 2nd, 2022
+In the early days of deploying thi software, I am making changes often based on early adopters comments and experiences.
+Check here often to see if I have posted a new version - identified by the ***date***.
+>Note: I am not changing the version  number of the software while in Beta.
+> To check current version date on your Raspberry Pi:  Open looperLog.log file in the loop directory and look for the line that starts with ********* Starting Looper ** version date ...

 #### About
-Step by Step (manuallly) install on your Raspberry Pi the looper code written in Python.
+Step by Step (manually) install on your Raspberry Pi the looper code written in Python.
 > **Warning:**
 >The software you are about to install is intended to run on a **dedicated** Raspberry Pi (RPi), inside a Looper Pedal Enclosure.
->As a result, this install may **overwrite** some other programs, or **break** some other software you have previously installed on the Raspberry Pi (especially if you were using it for audio or video).
+>As a result, this install may **overwrite** or **break** some other audio/video programs/config files  you have previously installed on the Raspberry Pi.
 > Furthermore, the Looper runs a very tight loop for sampling audio - and if you use the raspberry pi to run other programs at the same time, the Looper audio may skip, have unacceptable delays, and otherwise not be very musically usable.

 ***In short: Please use a dedicated Raspberry Pi with a fresh OS install to enjoy this looper pedal.***